kjchalup/recurrent_portfolio/README.rst

 To do:
 ------
-* Add setup.cfg.
-* Test setup.py.
 * Check licenses.
 * Clean code.
-* Add fake data
+* Add fake data.
+  * Add to package_data in setup.py.
-* Make readmes.
+* Improve READMEs.
-* Remove neural net.
+* Remove non-recurrent neural net.
 * Put on github.